-For example, if you have a button that says "Register now," change it to "Get started".
+For example, if you have a "Register now" button, change it to "Get started".
 If you have text links that say “Sign up” or “Subscribe”, change them to “Start my free trial” or something more dynamic like "Try it free through July."

 The text of the link should be short and sweet, be clear and concise about what it offers, and emphasize the benefits of a free trial.
-People want to see what they will get out of signing up for this new product; make sure those benefits are front and center.
+People want to see what they will get from signing up for this new product; ensure those benefits are front and center.
 You can also include a secondary call to action in text messaging or as an alternative placement for links.

-Finally, make sure the copy is placed above the fold where anyone who visits your website will easily see it—this way people won't miss out on an opportunity to sign up for a free trial just because they didn't scroll down far enough!
+Make sure the copy is placed above the fold where anyone who visits your website will easily see it—this way, people won't miss out on an opportunity to sign up for a free trial just because they didn't scroll down far enough!

 Use a high-converting button design